Azure-Samples/kubernetes-offer-samples/samples/k8s-connectedcluster-only/README.md

                         •	"<" All versions less than the given version are not supported.
 E.g.: “<1.3.14”

                         •	"..."
 All versions in range are unsupported.
 E.g.: ” 1.1.2...1.1.15”  (includes right-side value and excludes left-side value)
+#### To obtain the distribution for a cluster:
+  On Azure Portal, go to Resource Graph Queries, then open 'Azure Resource Graph Explorer' and run the following query: ``` resources |  where id == "<resource id of the connected cluster>" ```

+  Get the value of 'distribution' from the "properties" columns or click on "See details" to see the value of 'distribution' property.
 #### More samples of supportedClusterTypes:

-Only the "AKS" ditribution is supported with no restriction on versions
+Only the "AKS" distribution is supported with no restriction on versions
 ``` yaml
   supportedClusterTypes:
     connectedClusters: